nemild/hack-the-media/README.md

 - **Technical Competence**: Many journalists don’t have a technical or business background, but write on these topics authoritatively
 - **Talent**: Salary in journalism is a fraction of tech industry, meaning that many experienced, smart journalists increasingly leave or work in house
 - **Access**: Journalists trade favorable coverage for access/tips; businesses favor journalists that "toe the line"
-  - Companies/investors can control access to their companies, dictating the rules that journalists must follow to get exclusives and scoops; can cut off access to influence future coverage (example: [Coverage of the British Monarchy](https://www.nytimes.com/2018/01/14/arts/television/queen-coronation-bbc-smithsonian.html), [Disney and the LA Times](https://boingboing.net/2017/11/05/bob-iger-vs-the-press.html), [Liz Smith and Celebrity journalism](https://mobile.nytimes.com/2017/07/28/nyregion/liz-smith-lions-of-new-york.html), [Michael Arrington trying to interview Tron cryptocurrency founder](https://twitter.com/arrington/status/969414440062877696?s=12))
+  - Companies/investors can control access to their companies, dictating the rules that journalists must follow to get exclusives and scoops; can cut off access to influence future coverage (examples: [EA  and Steve Hogarty](https://twitter.com/misterbrilliant/status/483224360418041856), [Coverage of the British Monarchy](https://www.nytimes.com/2018/01/14/arts/television/queen-coronation-bbc-smithsonian.html), [Disney and the LA Times](https://boingboing.net/2017/11/05/bob-iger-vs-the-press.html), [Liz Smith and Celebrity journalism](https://mobile.nytimes.com/2017/07/28/nyregion/liz-smith-lions-of-new-york.html), [Michael Arrington trying to interview Tron cryptocurrency founder](https://twitter.com/arrington/status/969414440062877696?s=12))
-  - Hard to get access in first place with many "A-listers", unless they have something to sell
+  - Hard to get access in first place with many "A-listers", unless they have something to sell; these "A-listers" often also actively shop for journalists who will be an ally
 - Journalists try to:
 	- maintain good source relationships (e.g., investors) and access for future information
 	- manage substantial story deadlines with limited time (example: [Paul Graham’s post on maximizing PR and importance of making stories easy for journalists](http://www.paulgraham.com/submarine.html))
 	- show strong engagement metrics to ensure job security (Example: [Greta Van Susteren at MSNBC](https://www.nytimes.com/2017/06/29/business/media/greta-van-susteren-leaving-msnbc-after-only-six-months.html))
-	- Can be fired or influenced to prevent unfavorable coverage even in seemingly innocuous beats like business or technical reporting (example: [Newsweek firing for critical coverage of Newsweek’s parent company](https://www.nytimes.com/2018/02/05/business/media/newsweek-firings.html)) (there are obviously much worse things that happen to journalists, and my focus is in tech reporting)
+	- can be fired or influenced to prevent unfavorable coverage even in seemingly innocuous beats like business or technical reporting (example: [Newsweek firing for critical coverage of Newsweek’s parent company](https://www.nytimes.com/2018/02/05/business/media/newsweek-firings.html)) (there are obviously much worse things that happen to journalists, and my focus is in tech reporting)
-	- use “three’s a trend” as common heuristic, despite the fact that this would be laughable to most statisticians (example: [Great Clown Scare of 2016](https://www.nytimes.com/2016/09/13/insider/on-the-creepy-clown-beat-you-really-cant-make-this-stuff-up.html))
+	- use “three’s a trend” as common heuristic, despite the fact that this would be laughable to most statisticians (example: [Great Clown Scare of 2016](https://www.nytimes.com/2016/09/13/insider/on-the-creepy-clown-beat-you-really-cant-make-this-stuff-up.html), [anecdotes vs data](https://twitter.com/trengriffin/status/948366029058535424))
 	- (sometimes) keep a future career path open to the technology sector

 **Potential antibodies**

 - When something is heavily covered, it is substantially due to large reader interest — not due to the importance of the event for you; risk of confirmation bias and sampling bias if you don’t adjust signal
 	- Paul Graham: “The number of news stories about a problem is not a sign of how serious it is, but of how much demand there is for stories claiming so” ([link](https://twitter.com/paulg/status/888496117159276545))
+	- Tren Griffin: "The journalistic formula of 2018 so far seems to be: I found a few bat shit crazy people in region X doing Y. Therefore the practice of doing Y is widespread in that region X. A few anecdotes are not data establishing something is a widespread practice." ([link](https://twitter.com/trengriffin/status/948366029058535424))
 	- My research on death coverage in the NY Times and risk assessment ([link](https://www.nemil.com/s/part3-horror-films.html))
 - Realize vivid stories are powerful for user engagement, while lots of drier data and stories that inform good decisions are less monetizable (example: [Shooting of Australian in US - and needs/pre-existing beliefs of Australian readers](https://www.nytimes.com/2017/07/22/us/minneapolis-police-shooting.html))
 - Dig into technical background of writer